Juniper/healthbot-rules/juniper_official/Solutions/Pfe-wedge-detection/README.md

 		> Supported healthbot version: 3.0.0
 		> Detals:
 		 Monitors JMB syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-misc-events
+		> Description: "Using this rule the Misc pfe events will be monitored"
+		> Synopsis: "Misc pfe events monitor"
+		> Rule file name: pfe-misc-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors PFE MISC syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-snmp-events
+		> Description: "Using this rule the snmp events will be monitored"
+		> Synopsis: "snmp events monitor"
+		> Rule file name: pfe-snmp-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors PFE SNMP syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-chassisd-events
+		> Description: "Using this rule the Chassisd events will be monitored"
+		> Synopsis: "Chassisd events monitor"
+		> Rule file name: chassisd-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors chassisd syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-luchip-events
+		> Description: "Using this rule the luchip events will be monitored"
+		> Synopsis: "luchip events monitor"
+		> Rule file name: luchip-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors luchip syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-qsfp-events
+		> Description: "Using this rule the qsfp events will be monitored"
+		> Synopsis: "qsfp events monitor"
+		> Rule file name: qsfp-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors QSFP syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-eachip-events
+		> Description: "Using this rule the eachip events will be monitored"
+		> Synopsis: "eachip events monitor"
+		> Rule file name: eachip-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors eachip syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-mqchip-events
+		> Description: "Using this rule the mqchip events will be monitored"
+		> Synopsis: "mqchip events monitor"
+		> Rule file name: mqchip-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors mqchip syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-wedge-events
+		> Description: "Using this rule the PFE Wedge events will be monitored"
+		> Synopsis: "PFE Wedge events monitor"
+		> Rule file name: wedge-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors PFE WEDGE syslog events as per the GROK patterns defined by the user.
+### Rule name: check-pfe-xmchip-events
+		> Description: "Using this rule the xmchip events will be monitored"
+		> Synopsis: "xmchip events monitor"
+		> Rule file name: xmchip-events-syslog.rule

+		> Supported products: MX

+			> Supported platforms: All;

+		> Supported healthbot version: 3.0.0
+		> Detals:
+		 Monitors XMCHIP syslog events as per the GROK patterns defined by the user.
 ### Rule name: check-pfe-lueachip-events
 		> Description: "Using this rule the lueachip events will be monitored"
 		> Synopsis: "lueachip events monitor"